 - 6. The CSP shall verify the identity of the person to which a qualified certificate is issued according to /EU-DIR/, ANNEX II, literal (d).
 The CSP shall verify that this person holds the secure signature creation device (SSCD) which implements the SCD corresponding to the SVD to be included in the qualified certificate. - 7.
 The CSP shall take measures to ensure that PUK codes written during production of a SSCD are generated at random.
 For different SSCDs the corresponding PUKs shall be independent.
-The CSP shall take measures to ensure that disclosure of a PUK to anyone else than the corresponding card holder is prevented. - For the validity of the certification, the following stipulations have to be met by the sponsor: - 1.
-The role "Card Manufacturer" as defined in the Administrator Guidance [3] always has to be taken by the sponsor Austria Card Plastikkarten und Ausweissysteme GmbH.
+The CSP shall take measures to ensure that disclosure of a PUK to anyone else than the corresponding card holder is prevented. - 33 For the validity of the certification, the following stipulations have to be met by the sponsor: - 1.
+The role "Card Manufacturer" as defined in the Administrator Guidance [4] always has to be taken by the sponsor Austria Card Plastikkarten und Ausweissysteme GmbH.
 This implies that initialization always has to be performed by the sponsor. - 2.
 The sponsor shall hand out configuration information of the TOE (whether the TOE is in configuration A or B, whether the APDU CORRESPONDANCE PROOF is enabled or disabled) to its customers (e.g. a CSP), especially to allow the CSP to inform the Signatory about the configuration. - 3.
-The sponsor shall provide to customers either the corresponding security target, version 1.7, or a "light" version of this security target ("ST-lite") containing the relevant information about the TOE and the security functions as well as the assumptions about the environment and usage of the TOE. - 4.
-If one of the configuration files filesys.fsd, buergerk.fsd or profile.h is changed, this file shall be examined for "malicious" links before it can be used for a TOE (cf. [5], section 7.2.3). - 5.
-If one of the configuration files filesys.fsd or buergerk.fsd is changed, the requirements given in Secure Patching for ACOS A04, version 1.2, have to be observed.
+The sponsor shall provide to customers either the corresponding security target, version 1.6, or a "light" version of this security target ("ST-lite") containing the relevant information about the TOE and the security functions as well as the assumptions about the environment and usage of the TOE. - 4.
+If one of the configuration files filesys.fsd, buergerk.fsd or profile.h is changed, this file shall be examined for "malicious" links before it can be used for a TOE (cf. [6], section 7.2.3). - 5.
+The file profile.h contains switches that allow for easy configuration of the different options of the TOE.
+When switches are changed, the requirements given in [6], chapter 7, have to be followed. - 6.
+After relevant changes to filesys.fsd, buergerk.fsd or profile.h have been applied, all tests as defined in Testplan Common Criteria, version